frankmullenger/silverstripe-orientdb-poc/app/docs/en/OrientDB-Notes.md

 * set - unordered set of elements, array is unique
 * list - ordered sequence of elements, can have duplicates
-* map - set of key/value pairs where keys are strings and values can be any of the allowed values, even other continers
+* map - set of key/value pairs where keys are strings and values can be any of the allowed values, even other containers

 To identify a container value you must use the square brackets like JSON